-- 1. For purposes of this Section 5.28.4, a Type 1 application includes: - a. any application for a new or amended planned project site plan - b. a new or amended planned unit development zoning district - c. an amendment to the zoning map - d. a proposed project containing over 80 Dwelling Units - e. a proposed project over 65 feet in height - f. a proposed project containing over 50,000 square feet of Floor Area - g. a Special Exception Use Permit62 - h. any proposed project that may require additional citizen participation depending on the scope, nature or any unique or unusual characteristics as determined by the Planning Manager a.
-Preliminary Meeting b.
-Required Notification
+- 1. For purposes of this Section 5.28.4, a Type 1 application includes: - a. any application for a new or amended planned project site plan - b. a new or amended Planned Unit Development zoning district - c. an amendment to the zoning map

-2. For Type 1 applications, the following requirements shall be completed by the Applicant:
+- d. a proposed project containing over 80 Dwelling Units - e. a proposed project over 65 feet in height - f. a proposed project containing over 50,000 square feet of Floor Area - g. a Special Exception Use Permit76 - h. any proposed project that may require additional citizen participation depending on the scope, nature or any unique or unusual characteristics as determined by the Planning Manager - 2.
+For Type 1 applications, the following requirements shall be completed by the Applicant: